veertuinc/anka-vm-github-action/README.md

 - Support multiple artifacts and files for those artifacts
 - Better tests with mocks so we can avoid so much functional testing
 - Execution of anka run should happen with `anka run template sh` and then passing into STDIN
-- Passing host ENV into VM
 - Clone within VM (with skip-clone inputs)